iurnus/scripps_kaust_model_doc/mitgcm/install_MITgcm_ring.rst

 After the code is successfully built, an executable file *mitgcmuv* can be seen in the *build* folder.
 Using the default compiler is very simple, but sometimes the user would need to add more options when compiling the code.
-Below is an example of building MITgcm using PGI and OpenMPI.

 Compile the code using PGI and OpenMPI
 ======================================